k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 Examples:

-- The user wishes to extract entities from Production and save them in the TDM Data Store (Fabric) for a later use.
+- The user wishes to extract entities from Production and save them in the Test Data Store (Fabric) for a later use.
 The user needs to select the Source component: